Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - every movement you make towards or near the target/s, make a <mark style="background: #00BB4D;">Dexterity</mark> saving roll to determine whether you are seen.
 ### Sneak Attack
 - If you have been unseen by an enemy until now and adjacent to them (on an adjacent tile or otherwise within 2 Meters of them) you gain a bonus <mark style="background: #930000A6;">1d6</mark> damage to whatever attack you make on them.
+- Sneak attacks performed with a Knife or Stilleto Dagger gain a bonus of <mark style="background: #930000A6;">1d8</mark> damage instead
 - This breaks the sneaking, and all adjacent enemies are now aware of your presence.
 - PC's who try to evade a sneak attack suffer [[Dice mechanics#Disadvantage|Disadvantage]] to dodge and block attempts